 The Authority is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisation.
-These charges are therefore reversed out of the General Fund Balance by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement.
+However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis determined by the Authority in accordance with statutory guidance.
+Depreciation, revaluation and impairment losses, and amortisation are therefore replaced by the contribution in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.

-Council Tax and Non-Domestic Rates
+Council Tax and Non-Domestic Rate